Trainee Positions At Royal Brisbane & Women's Hospital

 This position is available every year.
 It involves participation in our Comprehensive

-Movement Disorders and Neuromuscular (A/Profs John O'Sullivan and Robert Henderson)
+Movement Disorders and Neuromuscular (A/Profs John O'Sullivan and Robert Henderson respectively)

 This role includes exposure to complex EMG, MND, device assisted therapies for PD and DBS.